-This area is located at the present day intersections of Highways 60, NN and Covered Bridge Road.
-Travelers heading north from the City of Cedarburg to this community would have had to traverse a large, swampy, low lying area from which they would have viewed in the distance Rinn's Tavern, the creamery, and the Patrick Halpin homestead all seated on a small hill.
+This area is located at the present-day intersections of State Trunk Highways 60 and 181, County Trunk Highway NN and Covered Bridge Road.
+Travelers heading north from the City of Cedarburg to this community would have had to traverse a large, swampy, low-lying area from which they would have viewed in the distance Rinn's Tavern, the creamery, and the Patrick Halpin homestead all seated on a small hill.
 The crossroad also was home to a blacksmith shop and a cider press.

-Today, the only commercial structure which remains virtually unchanged is Rinn's Tavern.
-The dance hall, originally built as a separate structure, was incorporated into the present structure (the roof line is still visible).
+Today, the only commercial structure which remains virtually unchanged is Rinn's Tavern (now Wayne's Drive-In).
+The dance hall (now Toast), originally built as a separate structure, was incorporated into the present structure (the roof line is still visible).
 The creamery building still remains (7676 Highway 60); however, it has been altered beyond recognition.
 The Halpin home, which was on Covered Bridge Road just north of the tavern, was moved to the Ozaukee County Pioneer Village in the Town of Saukville in the early 1970's.
 The accompanying barn was demolished.
 Another home located on the northeast corner of Highway 60 and Covered Bridge Road was demolished to accommodate the present Kohl's Flooring building and parking lot.
-The Diedrich Wittenberg (1267 Highway NN), Michael Sullivan (1167 Highway NN), and Fred Beckmann (1214 Highway NN) homes remain.
+The Diedrich Wittenberg (1267 Highway NN) and Michael Sullivan (1167 Highway NN) homes were also demolished, but the Fred Beckmann (1214 Highway NN) home still remains.
+Developments in this area over the last 20 years include St. Francis Borgia Catholic Church and School, Cedar Creek Motorsports, Eernisse Funeral Home, and the Cedarburg Fire Station #2.